Knight0132/PathPlanning_WithTrafficRules/README.md

-# PathplanningWithTrafficRules
+# Path Planning With Traffic Rules
 The repository is for the Bachelor's degree thesis.
 It is about indoor map data structure considering some traffic rules.
+This is a project which is the simulation of the pathplanning with traffic rules in the warehouse for robots.

 ## Settings
-This is a project which is the simulation of the pathplanning with traffic rules in the warehouse for robots.
-In this project, we use Unity3D to simulate the pathplanning.
+Platform: **Unity3D**

-The compiler version is 2021.3.32f1c1.
+The compiler version is **2021.3.32f1c1**.

 ## Algorithms
 In this project, we use the normal A* algorithm, and the improved A* algorithm to test our indoor map data structure.